 The maximum number of tables for which CDC is enabled that DTS supports.

-NoteThis option does not appear when SQL Server Incremental Synchronization Mode is set to Incremental Synchronization Based on Logs of Source Database (Heap tables are not supported).
+NoteThis parameter is not available if you set SQL Server Incremental Synchronization Mode to Incremental Synchronization Based on Logs of Source Database (Heap tables are not supported).

 Select DDL and DML to Sync at the Instance Level

 Select the SQL operations for incremental migration at the instance level.
-The supported operations are listed in SQL operations supported for incremental migration.
+For information about the supported operations, see SQL operations supported for incremental migration.

 NoteTo select SQL operations for incremental migration at the database or table level, right-click a migration object in the Selected Objects box and select the desired SQL operations.